 Makes about 2 dozen Lithuanian doughnuts or spurgos

 - 1/2 cup sugar

 - 1 package/2 1/4 teaspoons yeast (active dry)

 - 1/4 cup water (lukewarm, not warmer than 110 F)

 - 1 cup raisins, (light or dark, or 1 peeled and cored, chopped apple)

 - 6 cups cooking oil for deep frying

 - Optional: sugar (confectioners' or granulated)

-- Punch down dough and drop very large tablespoonfuls of dough into hot oil.
+Punch down dough and drop very large tablespoonfuls of dough into hot oil.
 Fry until golden brown on both sides, turning only once.
-Drain on paper toweling.
+Drain on paper towels.
 Roll in granulated sugar while still warm, or sprinkle with confectioners' sugar when cool, if desired.